-Next, turn the drone upside down.
+Next, turn the drones upside down.
 You should place the drone on its side.
 Wait for the drone to calibrate again.

 The drone should face straight up in the next position.
 The drone should remain still for as long as you can.
 Allow the drone to calibrate for a few seconds.

 The drone must be positioned upside-down and facing the right.
-Wait for the drone to calibrate.
+Wait for the drones to calibrate.
 It will indicate that calibration is complete after it has completed calibration.

 The calibration of the compass determines the true north.
-If the drone is going to fly in a new area (more than 6 miles) or error messages are displayed, calibration is required.
+If the drones is going to fly in a new area (more than 6 miles) or error messages are displayed, calibration is required.